 The Web CEO guide nicely summarises the local ranking factors used by Google as follows:

-In order for you site to rank locally, you can carry out onsite changes as well as complete other online activities to help achieve this:
+In order for your site to rank locally, you can carry out onsite changes as well as complete other online activities to help achieve this:

 Onsite Optimisation